-The Boss ODB-3 is the best bass overdrive pedal for those looking for quality sounds, balanced and versatile controls, and afford prices.
+The Boss ODB-3 is the best bass overdrive pedal for those looking for quality sounds, balanced and versatile controls, and affordable prices.
 You won’t be able to find a cheaper bass overdrive pedal with similar build quality, reliability, and sound.MORE INFO

 Overdrive and distortion are two terms that are commonly heard in the music world.
 While some may use them interchangeably, they are slightly different terms depending on how you define them.
-When you drive the input gain beyond the capacity of the device that can handle it, which is usually a tube, the device gets clipped and the resulting sound is distortion.
+When you drive the input gain beyond the capacity of the device that can handle it, which is usually a tube, the device gets clipped and the resulting sound is distorted.

-On the other hand, distortion pedals and boxes have hard clipping and changes your sound completely by saturating the original signal.
+On the other hand, distortion pedals and boxes have hard clipping and change your sound completely by saturating the original signal.
 Overdrive simply takes your original signal and pushes it harder.
 We will discuss distortion pedals separately in another article.

 Additionally, you need to know that to get the most out of your bass overdrive pedal, you should connect it to a valve amplifier or tube amp.
 This is because bass overdrive pedals are usually wired to make your tubes work harder even at lower volumes.

 With the wide variety of choices out there, it is incredibly difficult to pick out the best bass overdrive pedal for your setup.
 You likely will find a few things you like about one pedal and a few things you like about another one.
 We highly encourage you to listen to audio samples online before you buy.
-Also, pay attention to brand name and build quality, as these are quite important to the overall durability and sound.
+Also, pay attention to the brand name and build quality, as these are quite important to the overall durability and sound.
 Most bass overdrive pedals will also have their unique set of features, so be on the lookout for what features matter the most to you.